BCDA-APS/apstools/docs/source/examples/_ad_pe.md

         super().stage()
 ```

-**NOTE**: If you want EPICS PVs (in area detector) to control the HDF5 file
+**NOTE**: If you want to control the HDF5 file naming with EPICS PVs (in area
-naming, then replace the `MyHDF5Plugin` class with `AD_EpicsFileNameHDF5Plugin`
+detector), then replace the `MyHDF5Plugin` class with
-when creating the detector class below and follow the additional instructions
+`AD_EpicsFileNameHDF5Plugin` when creating the detector class below and follow
-and cautions in the *HDF5: AD_EpicsFileNameHDF5Plugin* section of the [custom
+the additional instructions and cautions in the *HDF5:
-HDF5 image file names example](./_ad_adsim_hdf5_custom_names.ipynb).
-You'll need
+AD_EpicsFileNameHDF5Plugin* section of the [custom HDF5 image file names
-this import:
+example](./_ad_adsim_hdf5_custom_names.ipynb).
+You'll need this import:

 ```py
 from apstools.devices import AD_EpicsFileNameHDF5Plugin